ashB100/github-pages-with-jekyll/_posts/2021-05-24-sass-color-functions-and-color-schemes-for-web-designs.md

+---
+title: Using Sass Color Functions and Color Schemes for Web Designs
+date: 2014-07-11
+---

 I recently did a course called Fundamentals of Design by CodeSchool, which is why I have been pretty excited about experimenting with colors.
 Sass provides really useful color utility functions to manipulate color easily from the Sass code.

 I've done a couple of demos using Sass Color functions.